 The nice thing about places like Webster Park, Sodus Point, Oak Orchard Light, and B. Forman Park, to name a few, is that you can observe the lake right from the parking lot from inside your toasty-warm car.
 Most lake front property is private, or requires a walk to view the lake.

 If the temperature has been below freezing for an extended period of time, head for Letchworth!
 The Glen Iris Inn keeps its fountain running all year long, creating a fascinating ice volcano.

 Winter Events & Activities

-Celebrate the New Year outdoors with a First Day Hike!
-Each one of these local New York State parks offers a guided hike on January 1st.
+Celebrate the New Year outdoors with a First Day Hike.
+Each one of these local New York State parks offers a guided or self-guided hike on January 1st.
+Or, plan your own.

 26. Mendon Ponds Winterfest

 Bring the whole family and come on out to Mendon Ponds Park for a FREE, fun-filled, action-packed day.

 The event is spread throughout the park, including the Nature Center area, East & West Lodges, Cavalry House Lodge, Cobblestone House, Evergreen Shelter, Hopkins Point Lodge, on the trails, on the sledding hills, and on the ponds.

 An inclusive, non-partisan 3-day event to celebrate the anniversary of the 19th Amendment.

 28. Polar Plunge: Freezin’ for a Reason!